-The last assignment in my photo art class this semester was “self biography”.
-This is the print I ended up presenting.
+The last assignment in my photo art class this semester was “autobiography”.
+This is the print I presented.
 It’s supposed to be about my background and how I experience it.
 Does it make any sense, at all?

 (Hasselblad 500CM + Carl Zeiss Planar 2,8/80, on Rollei Retro 100 developed in Kodak HC-110.)